Carlos Mercado: Personal life

 Mercado was born in Laredo, Texas, but lived across the border in Nuevo Laredo because it was cheaper for his parents to live there and commute to work in the United States.
 Mercado also has five siblings and he is the youngest.
 Mercado is the uncle of fellow professional soccer player Sebastian Mercado and played alongside him at San Antonio FC.

 International career

 Youth

-Mercado has played for the United States at the U16 level and Mexico at the U18 level.
+Mercado has been called up up to represent Mexico at the U16 and U18 level, and for the United States at the U18 level.
+Mercado said that his family was "all Mexican", but through his experience living in both Mexico and the United States he felt a "calling for both nationalities".